On this page...

 Mississippi River Pool 16

-Tailwater stage is 9.93 feet and rising at Lock and Dam 15 in Quad Cities.
-Tailwater stage is forecast to reach 10.8 feet over the weekend.
+Tailwater stage is 4.83 feet at Lock and Dam 15 in Quad Cities and forecast to stay fairly steady.
 Flood stage is 15 feet.
 Bluegill - No report: Look for bluegills in backwaters and side channels around brush piles.
 Try pieces of worm under a bobber.
-Channel Catfish - No report: Look for channel catfish around brush piles and snags along main channel and side channels.
-Use cut shad or stink bait fished upstream of brush.
-Channel catfish can also be caught fishing the upstream side of wing-dams.
-Walleye - No report: Try trolling or casting crankbaits on the upstream side of the wing-dams.
-Trolling three-way rig with crawlers can catch fish as well.
-Fishing may be difficult with high, muddy water.
+Channel Catfish - No report: Look for channel catfish around brush piles and snags along the main channel and side channels.
+Use cut shad or stink bait fished upstream of snags or on the upstream side of wing-dams.
+Walleye - No report: Try trolling or casting crankbaits on the upstream side of the wing-dams or trolling three-way rig with crawlers.
 White Bass - No report: Try fishing around current seams.
-Cast jigs and twister tails, in-line spinners, or small crankbaits at Sylvan Slough, below dams, along the river front below the Lock and Dam and any rocky point.
+Cast jigs and twister tails, in-line spinners, or small crankbaits at Sylvan Slough, below dams, along the river front below the Lock and Dam, and any rocky point.
 White Crappie - No report: Try jigs and minnows/plastics or minnows under a bobber in backwaters and side channels around brush piles.

 Mississippi River Pool 17

-Tailwater stage is 8.52 feet at Lock and Dam 16 in Muscatine and forecast to reach 10.2 feet over the weekend.
+Tailwater stage is 3.5 feet at Lock and Dam 16 in Muscatine and forecast to stay fairly steady.
 Flood stage is 15 feet.
 Bluegill - No report: Look for bluegills in backwaters and side channels around brush piles.
 Use pieces of worm under bobber.
-Channel Catfish - No report: Try around brush piles and snags along main and side channels.
-Use stink bait, cut shad, or nightcrawlers upstream of brush.
-Float leeches or crawlers under a bobber along rip-rap shorelines with current.
-Try fishing on the upstream side of the wing-dams.
-Walleye - No report: Look for walleye on the wing-dams.
-Cast crankbaits on upstream side of wing-dams or troll three-way rigs with crawlers on wingdam.
-Walleye fishing may be difficult with high, muddy water conditions.
+Channel Catfish - Fair: Try around brush piles and snags along main and side channels.
+Use stink bait, cut shad, or nightcrawler upstream of the brush piles or on the upstream side of the wing-dams.
+Walleye - Fair: Look for walleye on the wing-dams.
+Troll or cast crankbaits on upstream side of wing-dams or troll three-way rigs with crawlers.
 White Bass - No report: Use jigs and twister tails, inline spinners, or small crankbaits around current seams.
-Places to try are outfalls by GPS, wingdams, and rocky points.
-White Crappie - No Report: Try jigs and minnows/plastics or minnows under a bobber in backwaters and side channels around brush piles.
+Places to try are the outfalls by GPS, wing-dams, and rocky points.
+White Crappie - Good: Try jigs and minnows/plastics or minnows under a bobber in backwaters and side channels around brush piles.
+Anglers are catching crappies at the inlet to Lake Odessa.

 Mississippi River Pool 18

-Tailwater stage is 10.03 feet at Lock and Dam 17 at New Boston and forecast to reach 12.4 feet by early next week.
+Tailwater stage is 4.07 feet at Lock and Dam 17 at New Boston and forecast to stay fairly steady.
 Flood stage is 15 feet.
-The gates are still out of water at Lock and Dam.
 Bluegill - No report: Look for bluegills in backwaters and side channels.
 Use pieces of worm under a bobber along brush piles.
-Channel Catfish - No report: Try around brush piles and snags along main and side channels.
-Use stink bait, cut shad, or nightcrawlers upstream of brush.
-Float leeches or crawlers under a bobber along rip-rap shorelines with current.
-Try fishing on the upstream side of the wing-dams.
+Channel Catfish - Good: Try around brush piles and snags along main and side channels.
+Use stink bait, cut shad, or nightcrawlers upstream of brush piles or on the upstream side of wing-dams.
 Walleye - No Report: Look for walleye on the wing-dams; cast jigs and plastics.
 Cast or troll crankbaits on the upstream side of the wing-dam.
-Walleye fishing may be difficult with high, muddy water conditions.
-White Bass - No report: Cast crankbaits, inline spinners, or jigs and twister tails in areas with current around rocky points or water discharges.
-White Crappie - No Report: Use minnows under a bobber or vertical jig with minnows or plastics around brush piles in backwaters and side channels.
+White Bass - Good: Cast crankbaits, inline spinners, or jigs and twister tails in areas with current around rocky points or water discharges.
+White bass can also be caught at the outlet structure of Odessa.
+White Crappie - No Report: Try minnows under a bobber or vertical jig with minnows or plastic around brush piles in backwaters and side channels.

 Mississippi River Pool 19

-Tailwater stage is 6.72 feet and rising at Lock and Dam 18 above Burlington.
-Tailwater stage is forecast to reach 8.4 by early next week.
+Tailwater stage is 1.80 feet at Lock and Dam 18 above Burlington and forecast to stay fairly steady.
 Flood stage is 10 feet.
-River stage is 526.50 feet at Fort Madison; flood stage is 528.0 feet.
+River stage is 525.42 feet at Fort Madison; flood stage is 528.00 feet.
 Bluegill - No report: Look for bluegills in backwaters and side channels.
 Try pieces of worm under a bobber along brush piles.
-Channel Catfish - No report: Try around brush piles and snags along main and side channels.
-Use stink bait, cut shad or nightcrawlers upstream of brush.
-Float leeches or crawlers under a bobber along rip-rap shorelines with current.
-Try fishing on the upstream side of the wing-dams.
-Walleye - No Report: No Report: Look for walleye on the wing-dams; cast jigs and plastics.
+Channel Catfish - Good: Try around brush piles and snags along main and side channels.
+Use stink bait, cut shad, or nightcrawlers upstream of brush piles or on the upstream side of wing-dams.
+Freshwater Drum - Good: Cast or troll crankbaits on wing-dams or riprap shorelines.
+Smallmouth Bass - Fair: Cast jigs and twisters or crankbaits on riprap shorelines.
+Walleye - No Report: Look for walleye on the wing-dams; cast jigs and plastics.
 Cast or troll crankbaits on the upstream side of the wing-dam.
-Walleye fishing may be difficult with high, muddy water conditions.
-White Bass - No Report: Cast crankbaits, inline spinners, or jigs and twister tails in areas with current around rocky points or water discharges.
-White Crappie - No Report: Use minnows under a bobber or vertical jig with minnows or plastics around brush piles in backwaters and side channels
+White Bass - Good: Cast crankbaits, inline spinners, or jigs and twister tails in areas with current around rocky points, riprap or water discharges.
+White Crappie - No Report: Use minnows under a bobber or vertical jig with minnows or plastics around brush piles in backwaters and side channels.

-River stages are rising due to recent heavy rains.
-Tailwater stages are forecast to rise a couple feet over the weekend.
-Main channel water clarity is poor.
-Water temperature is around 82 degrees.
+River stages are forecast to stay fairly steady.
+Main channel water clarity is fair.
+Water temperature is around 74-75 degrees.
 If you have questions on fishing Pools 16-19, contact Fairport Fish Hatchery at 563-263-5062.

 Back to top